em3ndez/tiny-web-server/README.md

 ## Rationale

-I wanted to make something that:
+**I wanted to make something that**

 1. A reliance on Java-8's lambdas - as close as regular Java can get to Groovy's builders for now
-2. ** Related: Have a `path(..)` construct that allows nesting of other sub-paths (and endpoints and filters).
-To me, this feels more representative and maintainable.
+2. -- Related: Have a nested `path` construct for elegance and maintainability
-3. ** Support a multi-module compositions.
+3. Support a multi-module compositions.
 This for web-module separation to aid deployment and testing flexibility
-4. Have no dependencies at all, outside the JDK

-And in a second tier of goals:
+**And in a second tier of must have features**

+1. An attempt to coerce websockets into the same "nested path" composition
+1. Follows Inversion of Control (IoC) idioms for dependency lookup
+1. Aids testability wherever it can

+**And a third tier of admittedly gratuitous or pet-peeve wishes**

 1. No shared static state
-1. An attempt to coerce websockets into the same "nested path" composition
 1. Exist in a single source file, for no good reason
-1. Use JDK's own command for its build technology.
-Well, bash too.
+1. A back-to-basics JDK & make build technology
 1. Does not itself pollute stdout or force a logging framework on users.
-1. Loosely follows Inversion of Control (IoC) idioms
-1. Aids testability wherever it can
+4. Have no dependencies at all, outside the JDK

 # Table of Contents